arduino/tooling-project-assets/workflow-templates/check-go-task.md

 ```
 Add CI workflow to lint and check formatting of Go code

-On every push and pull request that affects relevant files, and periodically, check the Go module for:
+On every push and pull request that affects relevant files, check the Go module for:

 - Common detectable errors in the code.
 - Use of outdated APIs